How to Publish a Signed Succession

 Conclusion

-hidos find dsi:<your_new_dsi>
+hidos get dsi:<your_new_dsi> --output local_copy

 More Resources